Judith Lumley Centre

 Area of study

-Leesa is a Maternal & Child Health (MCH) nurse, midwife and early career researcher and academic at the La Trobe Rural Health School in Bendigo, Victoria, Australia.
-She has been working in the area of women’s and children’s health for the past 20 years and in December 2015 completed her PhD titled Strengthening MCH nurse practice for women and children experiencing family violence.
-Her research interests include intimate partner violence, rural women’s health and improving health care service response to abused women and children.
+Leesa is a Maternal & Child Health (MCH) nurse, midwife and early career researcher and academic at La Trobe University, Victoria, Australia.
+She has been working in the area of women’s and children’s health for more than 20 years, with an interest in researching violence against women.
+Her PhD, conducted at the Judith Lumley Centre at La Trobe University, examined ways to enhance MCH nursing practice for women and children experiencing family violence.
+She has recently secured a post doctoral fellowship with the NHMRC funded Centre for Research Excellence to promote safer families: Tailoring early identification and novel interventions for intimate partner violence.
+Her particular research interests include women and children's health and improving health care service response to abused women and children.

 - Intimate partner violence